Business Class: Professional Hairstyles

 Professional women should avoid hair style blunders like wild curly tops or excessively teased hair.
 Over the top styling signals a lack of professionalism and is out of place in business settings.
 Hairdos involving heaps of gel, hair gloss or wax appear very stiff.
 This may easily suggest an equally inflexible attitude.

 Very fanciful looks are also misplaced in workaday life.
 After all, you like to be respected as a serious professional.
 Understatement suggests competence.
 Ostentatious or glamorous looks are therefore unsuitable for professionals.
-You better think twice before opting for unnatural hair colors or flamboyant hair jewelry.
+You better think twice before opting for unnatural hair colors or flamboyant hair accessories.
 Flower slides and bows are out, unless you work as a moderator for an extreme fashion show.